stream-protocol/b2b-marketplace-backend/README.md

    ```
 4. **Go to [http://localhost:7000](http://localhost:7000)**

-Back in your Medusa engine installation directory, you can create your own user for the admin by running:
+Back in your e-commerce engine installation directory, you can create your own user for the admin by running:

 ```
 medusa user -e some@email.com -p some-password